satya19977/Badminton-Court-Reservation/EKS Monitoring .md

 ### The above dashboard is a basic one.
-If we want to expose advanced  metrics we need to use kube-state-metrics.
+If we want to expose cluster metrics we need to use kube-state-metrics.
 1. To do that we need to expose our kube-state-metrics pod to nodeport

 ```